YangLabHKUST/Harmonics/README.md

 ```

-Over-clustering initialization for the condition group in case-control setting
+Over-clustering initialization for the case group in case-control setting
 ```
 model.initialize_clusters_cond(assign_metric='jsd',  # metric for evaluting distribution similarity when assigning cells to BCNs
                                threshold=0.1,  # min divergence below this threshold will be assigned to BCNs